Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Use tools and frameworks you are similar with.
 - Use `solidity metrics` extension on VS Code.
 - Read the docs and documentation to understand the protocol.
+- Create a file named `notes.md` to take notes for potential attack vectors.
 - Take notes while reading the documentation in a format that can be easily seen such as `pragma solidity 0.8.18; // Q: Is this the correct compiler version?` as this can be easily retrieved as shown below:
 ![alt text](<Advanced/Smart Contract Security/S3 Your First Audit/Images/image copy 9.png>)
 - Have a look at the code from the top, starting from the license to the solidity compiler version downwards.